High-speed trains in France, Belgium, the Netherlands, and Germany

 , or second class, has 2 + 2 seating.
 Sandwiches and other snacks are available for purchase in the Thalys Bar or at your seat, and you'll need to pay for Wi-Fi Internet access (except for Thalys sites, which are free).

 In both classes, each car has a handful of facing seats with tables that are convenient for families, small groups, or cardplayers.
-The official Thalys Web site (see link on page 3) has train diagrams with detailed seating plans.
+The official Thalys Web site (see link below) has train diagrams with detailed seating plans.

 If you're traveling with young children in Comfort 2 (second class), try to book seats in one of the "Kids' Square" compartments (cars 6, 16, 26 and 7, 17, 27).
 These are close to a WC and a Baby Station with changing table, washbasin, and bottle warmer in car 7, 17, or 27.